Term structure modelling with overnight rates beyond stochastic continuity: Introduction

 \section{Introduction}

-The ceasing publication of Libor rates by January 1, 2022\footnote{See the FCA announcement on future cessation and loss of representativeness of the Libor benchmarks (\url{https://www.fca.org.uk/publication/documents/future-cessation-loss-representativeness-libor-benchmarks.pdf}, published on 5 March 2021).}, with the exception of some tenors of the USD-indexed Libor, marks a major transition for interest rate markets.
-In this reform of interest rate benchmarks, a central role is played by overnight rates, such as SOFR (secured overnight financing rate) in the US, SONIA (Sterling overnight index average) in the UK and €STR (Euro short-term rate) in the Euro zone, generically referred to as {\em risk-free rates} (RFRs).
-At the same time, the problem of defining and constructing pertinent forward term rates which would replace the Libor rates of various tenors is currently under discussion, motivated by the needs of market participants.
+The discontinuation of the publication of Libor rates for the majority of currencies and tenors on January 1, 2022, and the cessation of the US dollar Libor panel on June 30, 2023, mark a major transition for interest rate markets.\footnote{See the FCA announcement on cessation and loss of representativeness of the Libor benchmarks (\url{www.fca.org.uk/publication/documents/future-cessation-loss-representativeness-libor-benchmarks.pdf}) and the FCA decision on the synthetic USD-indexed Libor (\url{www.fca.org.uk/publication/feedback/fs23-2.pdf}).} In the reform of interest rate benchmarks, {\em overnight rates} play a central role, such as SOFR (secured overnight financing rate) in the US, SONIA (Sterling overnight index average) in the UK and €STR (Euro short-term rate) in the Euro zone, sometimes generically referred to as {\em risk-free rates} (RFRs).

+A distinctive feature of overnight rates is the presence of \emph{stochastic discontinuities} in their dynamics: jumps and spikes occurring at predetermined dates or at regular intervals, as a result of monetary policy interventions as well as regulatory and liquidity constraints.
+In particular, overnight rates tend to jump in correspondence with meetings of the monetary policy authority, and these meetings usually follow a set schedule.
+This is confirmed by the analysis in \cite{BackwellHayes21} documenting that most of the variation in the SONIA rate over the years 2016-2020 occurs in correspondence with the meeting dates of the Monetary Policy Committee of the Bank of England.
+The recent analysis in \cite{schlogl2023term} provides evidence of a similar phenomenon for SOFR, highlighting the importance of modelling scheduled jumps that coincide with the Federal Open Market Committee (FOMC) meeting dates.